himeshx/himeshx/README.md

 ## Curiosities about me

-* Currently working as a Full Stack developer in AISoC;
+* Currently working as a Full Stack developer at RnPSoft;
-* Orator and a public speaker;
 * Active member of coding clubs with prior experience in C language,C++,HTML,Javascript,CSS;
 * I started with coding using **C lang**;
-* I had a "sensei" who taught me a lot about programming and he made a huge progress with this knowlegment;
-* I really like to help people;
-* I am looking to contribute in Open Source Projects.
+* I am looking to contribute in Open Source Projects;

 ## Watch my contributions get eaten by snake 🐍